BearingPoint: November 1997 to October 2002 (KPMG Consulting)

-August 2009 to present
+August 2009 to present (BearingPoint partnership)

-On 28 August 2009, control of BearingPoint was transferred to its European management team, with continuing operations owned by about 150 partners in 13 countries throughout Europe.
-Peter Mockler, who had been serving as the EMEA leader for BearingPoint since 2006, and his management team continued to lead the organisation, providing leadership stability and continuity.
-Employing 3,709 people in the European region, the independent company kept the BearingPoint brand.
+In 2009, 123 European executives bought-out BearingPoint's EMEA operations for $69 million and carried on the BearingPoint name as a newly-formed partnership.
+It made 13 acquisitions from 2018 to early 2024 and opened new offices abroad in India, the United States, and China.

 In Australia, BearingPoint completed a local management buy-out in September 2009.
 The China-based information technology company HiSoft acquired BearingPoint Australia for an undisclosed sum in July 2012.

-The European BearingPoint partnership has grown its revenues since becoming independent, from €441 million in 2009 to €738 million (2021).
-It now has offices in 17 European countries, outside Europe the firm has offices in Asia, the Middle East, US and Africa.

-Since 2009, BearingPoint has made acquisitions (see acquisitions section) across the globe and formed strategic alliances with West Monroe Partners in North America, Grupo ASSA in South America, and ABeam in Asia.
-The expansion of the business has led to new subsidiaries in China, the US, Italy, the UAE, Portugal, Singapore, the Czech Republic, Luxembourg, and India.
+The European BearingPoint partnership has grown its revenues since becoming independent, from €441 million (2009) to €1.017 billion (2024).
+It now has offices in 19 European countries, outside EMEA the firm has offices in Asia and the US, as part of its strategy of expanding its reach across the G-20 countries and globally.
+To this end, BearingPoint also formed strategic alliances with West Monroe Partners in North America, Grupo ASSA in South America and ABeam in Asia.

-In November 2020, BearingPoint sold their regulatory technology business unit, BearingPoint RegTech to Nordic Capital for an undisclosed fee, which since has become Regnology.